Is SWTOR worth returning to in 2026?

 Galactic Seasons

-The year before last, a really cool new system was added called Galactic Seasons, a feature that a lot players have been enjoying and logging in for.
+A really cool new system was added called Galactic Seasons, a feature that a lot players have been enjoying and logging in for.
 Galactic Seasons is kind of similar to conquest in that it has different weekly and daily objectives, but rather than completely resetting each week, it has a 5-month cycle, and 100 different levels of rewards to unlock.
-These rewards range from cool cosmetic items you can only get through the seasons track, to previously-retired promotional rewards.
-They also give the ability to earn three new strongholds, and a new companion or story unlocks each season.
+These rewards range from cool cosmetic items you can only get through the seasons track, to previously-retired promotional rewards, and four new strongholds.
 Because the Galactic Seasons rewards are only available to be earned while a Season is live, you’ll see a lot of players working together online during an active seasons.
-At the beginning of 2024, Galactic Season 5 is active and in full swing until around March 6, 2023.
+At the beginning of 2026, Galactic Season 10 is currently running with Season 11 coming later in the year, and it’s been something I’ve personally really enjoyed playing over the years.

 PvP Seasons

-Within the last year, a new system was added called PvP Seasons, which allows all players to earn limited-time rewards by playing PvP matches.
-At the beginning of 2024, PvP Season 4 is finishing up soon, with Season 5 just around the corner, as the developers have said they aim to run around three PvP seasons per year!
-I’ve found Seasons have given me a really good incentive to have fun in casual PvP that I didn’t have before they started.
-The ability to choose if you are queuing for just Arenas, just Warzones, or both was also introduced in Update 7.2.
+For PvPers, a new system was added called PvP Seasons, which allows all players to earn limited-time rewards by playing PvP matches.
+At the beginning of 2026, PvP Season 9 is ending in late March, and PvP Season 10 will be shortly afterwards.
+I’ve found PvP Seasons have given me a really good incentive to have fun in casual PvP that I didn’t have before they started.
+The ability to choose if you are queuing for just Arenas, just Warzones, or both was also introduced in a past update, which I like a lot.

 Group Content Updates